mmashoto/sql_data_warehouse_project/README.md

 ![Data flow diagram](docs/data_flow_diagram.png)

-The diagram illustrates the flow of data through the Bronze, Silver and Gold layers, showcasing the movement od data between tables within each layer.
-It provide a clear representation of the data architecture and the relationships between the different entities.
+The diagram illustrates the flow of data through the Bronze, Silver and Gold layers, showcasing the movement of data between tables within each layer.
+It also provides a clear representation of the data architecture and the relationships between the different entities.

 ## Implementation Details

 ### ETL  pipeline